Published: 4th February 2019, last updated: 14th September 2023

 In addition to all these highlights, there are educational exhibitions on throughout the year and plenty of activities to keep you entertained.
 The Palace Vaults bring to life the history of the castle for younger visitors, while the Access Gallery is ideal for anyone with mobility issues to enjoy the full Stirling Castle experience.

 Stirling Castle is open throughout the year from 9.30am – 5-6pm, and easy to reach by both public transport or car thanks to its proximity to Stirling city centre.
+It is located just 1 hour and 15 minutes away from Edinburgh.
 There’s a paid car park on site, or a bus runs from the city centre during the busier summer months.
 You can buy tickets at the gates, although during busy periods it’s advisable to buy your tickets in advance and skip the queues.
 Tickets start at £15 for adults, and £9 for children, with concessions available at £12.
 For refreshments, the Unicorn Cafe is a lovely place to relax for a while and grab a bite to eat.

 Whether you’re visiting Stirling Castle for the first time, or you’re heading back for more, there’s always something new to discover at one of Scotland’s most loved visitor attractions.